Last Updated on December 27, 2022

 Cons: Some don’t like the wheel feel, a tad heavy

-The Athlon Cronus might just offer the best bang for the buck on this list.
-While not the most well-known name in the sport, Athlon strives to change that with their fairly-priced and extremely clear glass.
+The Athlon Cronus is another ‘best bang for the buck’ contender.
+While not yet well-known, Athlon is working hard to change that with its fairly-priced and extremely clear glass.
 Enter the Athlon Cronus.

-Standing firmly in the higher reaches of the mid-level price point, you might not find a better image than what you get here.
+Standing firmly in the higher reaches of the mid-level price point, you might not find a better image than the one you get here.
 We might even claim that they’re the best binoculars you can find for around $500.
-So, why would we dare to speak so boldly?
+So, why are we so confident in saying that?

 First, you’re getting Athlon’s Edge-2-Edge-Sharpness (E2ES) system with the Cronus.
-This field-flattening system prevents the globing effect that mires so many pairs of cheaper binoculars in mediocrity.
+This field-flattening system prevents the globing effect that mires so many pairs of cheaper glass in mediocrity.

-Essentially, the E2ES system delivers sharp, clear images from one edge of the glass to the other.
-From one lens edge to the next, hunters get a sharp, clear image.
+Essentially, the E2ES system delivers sharp, clear images from one glass edge to the other.
+Hunters get a sharp, clear image from one lens edge to the next.

 Style: 8×42 mm